F8

 Possible Causes

-Failed cooling fan motor, Blocked cooling air vents, Faulty fan relay on EOC, Open or shorted high-limit thermostat (thermal cutoff)
+Failed cooling fan motor, blocked cooling air vents, faulty fan relay on the EOC, or an open or shorted high-limit thermostat (thermal cutoff).

 How to Fix / Troubleshooting